FREE Shipping On All Orders

 Moisture Resistance Low High

-Common Use Packaging Food wrapping
+Common Use Packaging and wrapping Food wrapping and meat packaging

-Food Safe No Yes
+Food Safe No (unless food-grade) Yes

 Flexibility Stiff Flexible